awell-health/awell-extensions/extensions/awell/README.md

 ### Get patient by identifier

 This action lets you check if a patient with a specific identifier already exists in Awell.
-It's particularly useful when a patient's identity is initially anonymous during the start of the care flow, but later becomes identifiable through the identifiers collected during the process.
+It's particularly useful when a patient's identity is initially anonymous during the start of the care flow, but later becomes identifiable through the identifiers collected during the care flow.
 This check ensures whether a patient with that identifier is already present or not.

 ### Add identifier to patient

 This action enables adding an identifier to the current patient.
-We recommend using the "Retrieve Patient by Identifier" action first to verify if a patient with that identifier already exists.
-If the identifier isn't already associated with another patient, it's safe to link it to the current patient.
+We recommend using the "Get patient by identifier" action first to verify if a patient with that identifier already exists.
+If the identifier isn't already associated with another patient, it's safe to add it to the current patient.
 If a match is found, implementing a strategy for deduplication is advisable.

 ## Webhooks